usersaurus/front-tech-test/docs/NOTES.md

 Apart from that, the usePlanet hooks manages any needed transformation, keeping or store decoupled of specific feature needs.

+## Pagination

+Despite the document saying it should show 10 planets, I decided to go with 9 because it was more appealing to the chosen design.

 ## Tests

 There are a good number of tests of different types and complexities, but not all components were covered because of time constraints.